awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-managing-permissions.md

 This permission isn't required if you aren't using the CloudFront console\.

 **`S3:PutBucketPolicy`**
 When you're creating or updating distributions that restrict access to S3 buckets, lets a user update the bucket policy to grant access to the CloudFront origin access identity\.
-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
 This permission isn't required if you aren't using the CloudFront console\.

 **`sns:ListSubscriptionsByTopic` and `sns:ListTopics`**